Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Model Estimation

-For intermediate $p$, optimizing $\mathcal{S}$ on $\Theta$ and $\alpha$ jointly is still computationally expensive due to the large number of model parameters and the restricted parameter space of $\Theta$.
-We therefore optimize the parameters in an alternating manner: At each step we optimize on $\alpha$ by gradient descent, and reestimate $\Theta$ by inverting the method-of-moments estimator.
+For intermediate dimension $p$, optimizing the loss function $\mathcal{S}$ on $\Theta$ and $\alpha$ jointly is still computationally expensive due to the large model space.
+We optimize the parameters in an alternating manner: at each step we optimize on $\alpha$ by gradient descent, and reestimate $\Theta$ by inverting the method-of-moments estimator.
 Formally, let $\hat{\Theta}_{k-1}$ be our estimate of $\Theta$ at the $k-1$ step, then the updates for $\hat{\alpha}_k,\hat{\Theta}_k$ at step $k$ are given by: